davidlynch2000/race_review-react-firebase/README.md

 Update RR
 (Main Page) Click one of the existing RRs that has been created by the logged in user.
 Scroll to the bottom of the page.
 Click the edit button.

+Delete RR
+(Main Page) Click one of the existing RRs that has been created by the logged in user.
+Scroll to the bottom of the page.
+Click the delete button.
+On the modal that pops up, click the Delete button.